 Company will perform this Agreement and provide services to County in a manner that places the safety and welfare of the County, its residents, and their properties at the forefront.
 Company will operate the Landfill in a manner that compliments the aesthetics of the surrounding area and neighborhood.
 It is the mutual goal of the County and Company that the Landfill be a source of pride for the County, its citizens, and the community.
 In this regard, proper Landfill screening and odor control are vitally important.
 Any complaint or concern shall be given immediate attention by Company and the details of the complaint and resolution thereof shall be provided to the Landfill Liaison by Company.

 Contingency.
-Nothing in this Agreement guarantees - approval for the Landfill, and the rights and obligations of the Parties are contingent upon the initial -approvals (including conditional use permit) necessary to construct and operate the Landfill on the property.
+Nothing in this Agreement guarantees approval for the Landfill, and the rights and obligations of the Parties are contingent upon the initial approvals (including conditional use permit) necessary to construct and operate the Landfill on the property.

 [Signatures Appear on the Following Pages]